aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     -   Custom cloud name

-    -   Cloud provider (AWS only)
+    -   Cloud provider

     -   Region

     -   CIDR

-        The **CIDR** block defines the IP address range of the VPC that Aiven creates in your AWS account.
+        The **CIDR** block defines the IP address range of the VPC that Aiven creates in your own cloud account.
 Any Aiven service created in the custom cloud will be placed in the VPC and will get an IP address within this address range.